Sandpaper is one of the most common items you will find with professional painters along with all types of construction workers.

 Like if you want to prep the surface for exterior painting where you want that the primer and paint stick firmly, it would be better to use a lower count coarser sandpaper to make the surface rough.

-But if you want to paint or varnish your interior furniture you will definitely want to get a nice smooth finish and using a higher grit count would make the sense.
+But if you want to paint or varnish your interior furniture after using the filler, you will definitely want to get a nice smooth finish, and using a higher grit count would make the sense.

 Considerations when Sanding